Hey, I'm Kristen

 • All video calls will include a free visit from at least 1 of my 3 cats.

 • I love creative projects.
-Currently, I’m renovating my home and creating spaces that inspire better mental health and accommodate neurodiversity in my family.
+I’m usually updating or renovating my home and creating spaces that inspire better mental health and accommodate neurodiversity in my family.

-• I was raised in a small town in Ontario; I’ve lived and studied in NYC; I currently live in the GTA .
+• I was raised in a small town in Ontario; I’ve lived and studied in Ottawa, Peterborough, Toronto, and NYC; I currently live in the Greater Toronto Area .

 Lessons I’ve learned from my own healing